Benjaminreinhard/dotfiles/README.md

 # Dotfiles

-This repository contains configuration files (dotfiles) and a setup script to quickly configure a new workstation.
+This repository contains configuration files, i.e. dotfiles, and a setup script to quickly configure a new workstation.

 ## Requirements